Damian-Rios/HabitTracker-V2/README.md

 ### PWA Prototype

-# Habit Tracker
+# OnSync Habit Tracker

 ## Description
-The Habit Tracker is a Progressive Web Application (PWA) designed to help users manage and track their daily habits.
+OnSync Habit Tracker is a Progressive Web Application (PWA) designed to help users manage and track their daily habits.
 Users can log activities, view their progress, and receive notifications for reminders.
 The application features a user-friendly interface built using HTML, CSS (Materialize), and JavaScript.

 ## Getting Started